danielsku/NexusChatProject/README.md

 ## VM Instructions
 [Messenger and VM Demo video](https://youtu.be/YFeNF7fwbIc)

-To access the project Virtual Machine, download the NexusChatsVM.rdp
+To access the project Virtual Machine, download "NexusChatsVM.rdp"

 1. Open the on the GitHub repository and download it
 2. Double click the file on your system